 Clients judge whether or not the solution will be good based on indirect signals: the consulting firm’s brand and prestige, the specific domain of knowledge required to solve the problem, and the company’s prior experience with that firm and consultants in general.

-But with the “tools of the trade” publicized — and holes poked into the black box — clients are empowered to ask more questions, expect more rigorous performance benchmarks, and have more of a say in negotiating what they feel is a fair deal.
+When the “tools of the trade” are publicized — when holes are poked into the black box — clients are empowered to ask more questions, expect more rigorous performance benchmarks, and have more of a say in negotiating what they feel is a fair deal.
 By demystifying the management consulting process, books, classes, and blog posts bring more transparency to the marketplace of ideas.

-Over the years, we’ve seen companies move from hiring consultants to building out entire strategy functions inside their company — teams, staffed by ex-consultants and others, who can perform the role of a management consultant internally.
+Over the years, we’ve seen companies move from hiring consultants to building out entire strategy functions inside their businesses — teams, staffed by ex-consultants and others, that can perform the role of a management consultant internally.